armijnhemel/devicecode/doc/cli.md

 3. PCB id - although vendors could potentially use the same PCB id as other vendors they typically don't.

-Other methods to decide if devices are similar:
+Other things to look at to decide if devices are similar:

 1. SDK version - most software choices are not made by the ODM, but by the chipset vendor.
 If any errors are in the software provided by the chipset